Comma: In numbers

 In representing large numbers, from the right side to the left, English texts usually use commas to separate each group of three digits in front of the decimal.
 This is almost always done for numbers of six or more digits, and often for four or five digits but not in front of the number itself.
 However, in much of Europe, Southern Africa and Latin America, periods or spaces are used instead; the comma is used as a decimal separator, equivalent to the use in English of the decimal point.
 In India, the groups are two digits, except for the rightmost group, which is of three digits.
 In some styles, the comma may not be used for this purpose at all (e.g. in the SI writing style); a space may be used to separate groups of three digits instead.

 In names

-Commas are used when rewriting names to present the surname first, generally in instances of alphabetization by surname: Smith, John.
+Commas are used when rewriting names in lexical name order to present the surname first, generally in instances of alphabetization by surname: Smith, John.
 They are also used before many titles that follow a name: John Smith, Ph.D.

 It can also be used in regnal names followed by their occupation: Louis XIII, king of France and Navarre.

 Similarly in lists that are presented with an inversion: socks, green: 3 pairs; socks, red: 2 pairs; tie, regimental: 1.